 - Prioritise being noticed.
 If you fail here, everything else is academic.
 Be distinctive.
 This is the hard part.
 In dentistry, most advertising obediently abides by category conventions.
 Lack of differentiation comes at a cost.
 Advertising that feels safe or familiar is actually risky.
 Look for an area of communication that’s not used by your competitors.
 Inject the feeling of experience and emotion into your communications and don’t be generic.

-If you’d like to create remarkable advertisements, get in touch on 01872 300232 or email [email protected].
+If you’d like to create remarkable advertisements, get in touch on 01872 300232 or email us at [email protected].